 Because overtime is not usually a guaranteed income in most work, I would not recommend expecting this income each month.
-Instead, I would consider it “extra” and use the extra funds towards financial goals such as debt-payoff or saving for specific goals such as an emergency fund or vacation.
+Instead, I would consider it “extra” and use the extra funds towards financial goals such as debt payoff or saving for specific goals such as an emergency fund or vacation.

 It is also important to note that as an hourly employee, missed work without using PTO or other income-covering benefits, will result in earning less than 40 hours of income that week.
-This reduction in income will likely effect your budget negatively.
+This reduction in income will likely affect your budget negatively.